KDE/documentation-develop-kde-org/content/docs/plasma/kwin/api.md

 * `activityRemoved(const QString &id)`: This signal is emitted when the activity is removed id id of the removed activity
 * `virtualScreenSizeChanged()`: Emitted whenever the virtualScreenSize changes. virtualScreenSize() 5.0
 * `virtualScreenGeometryChanged()`: Emitted whenever the virtualScreenGeometry changes. virtualScreenGeometry() 5.0
-* `currentDesktopChanged(KWin::VirtualDesktop *previous)`: This signal is emitted when the current virtual desktop changes.
+* `currentDesktopChanged(KWin::VirtualDesktop *previous, KWin::VirtualDesktop *current, KWin::Output *output)`: This signal is emitted when the current virtual desktop changes.
 * `cursorPosChanged()`: This signal is emitted when the cursor position changes. cursorPos()

 ### Functions